To The Members of Mideast Integrated Steel Limited Report on the audit of standalone Financial Statements Qualified Opinion

 Key Audit Matters

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements of the current period.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements of 74the current period.
 These matters were addressed in the context of our audit of the standalone financial statements, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 There are no matters determined to be the key audit matters to be communicated in our report.

 Information Other than the Standalone Financial Statements and Auditors Report Thereon

 The Companys Board of Directors is responsible for the preparation of the other information.
 The other information comprises the information included in the Management Discussion and Analysis, Boards Report including Annexures to Boards Report.
 Business Responsibility Report, Corporate Governance and Shareholders Information, but does not include m standalone financial statements and our auditors report thereon.
 Our opinion on the standalone financial statement does not cover the other information and we do not express any form of assurance conclusion thereon.
+In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+Since we have not been provided with the other information, we will not be able to report on the same.

 Responsibility of Management and Board of Director for the standalone annual financial results